sasha-lucy/paper/paper.md

 # Title
-Depression and Brain Structure in the UK Biobank
+Simulations of Depression and Brain Structure in the UK Biobank

 #Author
 Sasha Johns
+Graham Millward

 #Introduction
 We present measurements of recent depressive symptoms and cortical volume.